Ruhallah93/superior-scoring-rules/README.md

 # Superior Scoring Rules: Better Metrics for Probabilistic Evaluation

-> 📊 PBS and PLL are improved evaluation metrics for probabilistic classifiers, fixing flaws in Brier Score and Log Loss.
+> 📊 PBS and PLL are improved evaluation metrics for probabilistic classifiers, fixing flaws in Brier Score (or MSE) and Log Loss (or Cross-Entropy).
 Strictly proper, consistent, and better for model selection.

 ## 🔍 Problem with Traditional Metrics
 - ❌ Brier Score and Log Loss sometimes favor wrong predictions.